 A contingent consideration liability arising from potential earn-out payments in connection with the Permian Acquisition has been recognized at its fair value.
-We agreed to pay up to an additional \$935.0 million in potential earn-out payments that would occur in 2018 and 2019.
-The acquisition date fair value of the potential earn-out payments of \$416.3 million was recorded within Other long-term liabilities on our Consolidated Balance Sheets.
-Changes in the fair value of this liability (that were not accounted for as revisions of the acquisition date fair value) are included in earnings.
-During the year ended December 31, 2017, we recognized \$99.3 million as Other income related to the change in fair value of the contingent consideration.
-See Note 11 - Other Long-term Liabilities and Note 14 - Fair Value Measurements for additional discussion of the change in fair value and the fair value methodology.
+We agreed to pay up to an additional \$935.0 million in aggregate potential earn-out payments in May 2018 and May 2019.
+The acquisition date fair value of the potential earn-out payments of \$416.3 million was originally recorded within Other long-term liabilities on our Consolidated Balance Sheets.
+As discussed in Note 11 - Other Long-term Liabilities, changes in the fair value of the liability (that were not accounted for as revisions of the acquisition date fair value) have been included in Other income (expense).